-- 17.1 The Service Provider has adopted a 'tariff basket price cap' approach as the manner in which Reference Tariff Components may vary within this Access Arrangement Period. - 17.2 The Service Provider may in its discretion vary any Reference Tariff Component annually (each annual period being a Variation Year) subject to the limit on the varied Reference Tariff Components and the limit on movement of the weighted average tariff basket described below.
-That method and formulas, which were specified in the decision on this Access Arrangement for this Access Arrangement Period, are set out below in the 'CPI formula variation' of the Access Arrangement (Annexure A2). - 17.3 The Service Provider has also adopted a 'trailing average' approach to estimate the Debt Risk Premium used to determine the Reference Tariff.
-The trailing average approach is a method of the type referred to in Rule 87(9)(b).
-The change in Total Revenue which results from use of a method of the type referred to in Rule 87(9)(b) must be effected through the automatic application of a formula.
-That method and formulas, which were specified in the decision on this Access Arrangement for this Access Arrangement Period, are set out below in the 'Trailing average cost of debt variation' of the Access Arrangement (Annexure A3). - The formula effects a change in Total Revenue in each year of the Access Arrangement Period.
+- 16.118.1 The Service Provider has adopted a 'tariff basket price cap' approach as the manner in which Reference Tariff Components may vary within this Access Arrangement Period. - 16.218.2 The Service Provider may in its discretion vary any Reference Tariff Component annually (each annual period being a Variation Year) subject to the limit on the varied Reference Tariff Components and the limit on movement of the weighted average tariff basket described below.
+That method and formulas, which were specified in the decision on this Access Arrangement for this Access Arrangement Period, are set out below in the 'CPI formula variation' of the Access Arrangement (Annexure A2). - 18.3 The Service Provider has also adopted a 'trailing average' approach to estimate the Debt Risk Premium used to determine the Reference Tariff.
+The trailing average approach is a method of the type referred to in the ERA Final Rate of Return Guidelines (2018) Rule 87(9)(b).
+The change in Total Revenue which results from use of that a method of the type referred to in Rule 87(9)(b) -must be effected through the automatic application of a formula.
+That method and formulas, which were specified in the decision on this Access Arrangement for this Access Arrangement Period, are set out below in the 'Trailing average cost of debt variation' of the Access Arrangement (Annexure A3). - 18.4 The formula effects a change in Total Revenue in each year of the Access Arrangement Period.
 The change in Total Revenue requires an annual adjustment to the Reference Tariff.
-The reference tariff calculated by the Service Provider must be less than or equal to the reference tariff calculated by the model, developed by the Authority, after applying the 'Trailing average cost of debt variation' of the Access Arrangement (Annexure A3). - 17.5 Any annually varied Reference Tariff Component will be effective 1 January of each regulatory Year.
+The reference Reference tariff Tariff calculated by the Service Provider must be less than or equal to the reference Reference tariff Tariff calculated by the model, developed by the AuthorityERA, after applying the 'Trailing average cost of debt variation' of the Access Arrangement (Annexure A3). - 16.318.5 Any annually varied Reference Tariff Component will be effective 1 January of each regulatory Year.